-If it is indicated within the application for this funding opportunity that a purpose of some or all of the activities to be carried out under the award is to benefit a set of individuals under 18 years ofage, then the subrecipient may not permit any individual (other than a client, another participating minor, or another individual reasonably likely to only have brief and unintentional or personally-accompanied contact) to interact with any participating minor (individual under 18 years of age receiving services as part of this project) without first making a written determination of the suitability of that individual to interact with participating minors, based on current and appropriate information.
-If applicable, documentation of such written determinations shall be maintained at the program site and shall be reviewed by GMD as part of compliance monitoring.
-See https://www.ojp.gov/funding/explore/interact-minors for details of this federal requirement.
+If it is indicated within the application for this funding opportunity that a purpose of some or all of the activities to be carried out under the award is to benefit a set of individuals under 18 years of age, then The subrecipient may not permit any individual (other than a client, another participating minor, or another individual reasonably likely to only have brief and unintentional or personally-accompanied contact) to interact with any participating minor (individual under 18 years of age receiving services as part of this project) during the course of activities under the award without first making a written determination of the suitability of that individual to interact with participating minors, based on current and appropriate information.
+Documentation of such written determinations shall be maintained at the program site and shall be reviewed by GMD or their authorized representative as part of compliance monitoring.
+See https://justice.ky.gov/Departments-Agencies/GMD/Pages/suitability.aspx for details of this requirement.